19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Helios.md

 Leaving Helios' faith curses you with the rotten luck of a heretic.

-- All your [Checks](../../../Game%20Procedures/Core%20Procedures/Check.md) are made with [Disadvantage](../../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) until you break the curse.
+All your [Checks](../../../Game%20Procedures/Core%20Procedures/Check.md) are made with [Disadvantage](../../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) until you break the curse.

-- You cannot benefit from [Helios' Boon](Helios.md#Helios'%20Boon) until you complete a quest of the GM's choosing.
+You cannot benefit from [Helios' Boon](Helios.md#Helios'%20Boon) until you complete a quest of Helios' choosing.

 ## Helios' Ethos

-Helios is the chief god of the Empire.
+Helios is the God of the Sun and the chief of the [Imperial Pantheon](../Pantheons/Imperial%20Pantheon.md).
 He is symbolized by honor, valor, and justice.
-He is the patron of those who fight fearlessly for their values, and his followers founded this great Empire.
+He is the patron of those who fight fearlessly for their values, and his followers founded the great Mithrinian Empire.

-Most [Humans](../../../Player%20Characters/Ancenstries/Human.md) will have grown up chiefly worshipping Helios.
+Most [Humans](../../../Player%20Characters/Ancenstries/Human.md) will have grown up primarily worshipping Helios.